 It was a Visual Basic coding class, if I recall correctly.

 At that point I had to start thinking about my major because I needed to make sure my last AA credits were towards that.

-Something I forgot to mention that is now important: I also joined the Air Force to be information security but got hurt in training and sent home.
+Something I forgot to mention that is now important: I also joined the Air Force to be in information security but got hurt in training and sent home.

 So, in college, that’s what I decided my major was going to be.